PROTECT YOUR ASSETS & PLAN FOR YOUR FUTURE

 Paralegal

-Shannon is the paralegal at the Nicole Pavlik Law Firm (and according to Shannon, Nicole’s favorite sister).
-After graduating from Arizona State University in 2010, she became a file clerk at a small law firm and fell in love with the legal field.
-Shannon feels truly blessed to have the opportunity to work with her family.
+Shannon is the paralegal at the Nicole Pavlik Law Firm—and, according to Shannon, Nicole’s favorite sister.
+After graduating from Arizona State University in 2010, she started her legal career as a file clerk at a small law firm and quickly discovered a love for the work.
+She feels especially lucky to do what she enjoys while working alongside her family.

-Our Phoenix Law Firm has provided Estate Planning, Probate, and Business Planning Legal Services to Arizona Individuals, couples, families and the LGBTQ+ Community Since 2012
+Our Phoenix Law Firm has provided Estate Planning, Probate, and Business Planning Legal Services to Arizona Individuals, couples, and families since 2012

 We're ready to help you protect your wishes and future plans.